- Added Pleasures

 - Vacation Guide

 Harrisonburg is the perfect place to think of when planning weekend getaways in Virginia!
+Wondering what to do in Harrisonburg VA?
 From breweries and wineries to outdoor activities of all kinds to shopping and historic destinations, there’s so much to do here!
 Located only two hours from Washington, DC and Richmond, Harrisonburg is a perfect point to start exploring the Shenandoah Valley.
 But besides the prime location minutes away from the Shenandoah National park, George Washington National Forest, and Blue Ridge Parkway, Harrisonburg also offers a variety of arts and cultural attractions.
-Several museums, galleries, shops, and portions of two National Historic Districts are all in a walk-able 10-block stretch of downtown Harrisonburg attractions.
+Several museums, galleries, shops, and portions of two National Historic Districts are all in a walk-able 10-block stretch of downtown Harrisonburg VA attractions.
 For the full list of activities, events, and other things to do in Harrisonburg, we recommend downloading our free Vacation Guide.
-Our top 14 favorite attractions in Harrisonburg include:
+Our top 18 favorite attractions in Harrisonburg include:

 Harrisonburg, VA is located in the beautifully scenic Shenandoah Valley which is home to the Shenandoah National Skyline Drive.
 Cruise the 105 mile drive, winding around the mountain top along the spine of Virginia’s Blue Ridge Mountains taking in the natural beauty of Shenandoah.
 There are 75 scenic overlooks that offer stunning views as well as ample opportunities to witness wildlife in their natural habitats.
 For those looking for a more active way to see the park, take to any of the 500 miles of trails located within the park and get an up close look at Shenandoah’s splendor.